 "We unreservedly apologise to Take-Two Games and we have undertaken not to repeat such actions again."

 Red Dead Redemption 2 is out on consoles now, but we reckon there's a strong chance it will come to PC eventually.
-There are clues hidden in the game's companion app, and there are more indication in our round-up of everything we know about Red Redemption 2.
+There are clues hidden in the game's companion app, and there are more indication in our round-up of everything we know about Red Dead Redemption 2 on PC.